heritage-happenings/heritage-happenings.github.io/Blog/2025/07/02-2/Today-in-Porter-Garden.md

 The Porter Garden is blooming.
 And that's an understatement.
 Go have a look!

-Click to see an album of photos: [Today in the Porter Garden]( https://photos.app.goo.gl/RGGRZPNnHjWQZYxB9 )
+Click to see an album of photos that opens in a new tab:

+<a href="https://photos.app.goo.gl/RGGRZPNnHjWQZYxB9" target="_blank">Today in the Porter Garden</a>

 ![Porter Garden]( https://heritage-happenings.github.io/Blog/2025/07/02-2/porter-garden.png)